 Hence, can bundler be updated more frequently and accurately?

-Updated by hsbt (Hiroshi SHIBATA) 3 months ago
+Updated by hsbt (Hiroshi SHIBATA) over 3 years ago

 - Assignee set to hsbt (Hiroshi SHIBATA)